percona/pg_tde/documentation/docs/architecture/encryption-architecture.md

 * Adding tracking information for files.
 When a new file is created for an existing relation, references to the existing file are also passed to the SMGR functions

 With these modifications, `pg_tde` implements an additional layer on top of the normal Magnetic Disk SMGR API: if the related table is encrypted, `pg_tde` encrypts a file before writing it to the disk and, similarly, decrypts it after reading when needed.

+## WAL encryption

+WAL encryption is implemented through a separate, server-wide mechanism that extends PostgreSQL WAL-related APIs.
+Like the SMGR changes described above, this required additional core API extensions.
+For details, see [Configure WAL encryption](../wal-encryption.md).